-Accommodation for exchange students
+Accommodation for Exchange students

-The International Office offers accommodation to participants in the exchange programmes.
+The International Office offers accommodation to incoming exchange students.
 There are furnished rooms with private or shared facilities.
-The number of rooms available is limited, so we cannot guarantee accommodation for every student, but the International Office will do its utmost best to find suitable accommodation for everyone.
-In order to improve your chances of obtaining accommodation you are strongly advised to apply as soon as possible.
+The number of rooms available is limited so we cannot guarantee accommodation for every student, but the International Office will do its utmost best to find suitable accommodation for everyone.
+Below you will find all housing rules and regulations.
+We advise you to read them carefully.

-Application for accommodation
+How to apply for accommodation

 Accommodation for exchange students consists of furnished (single) rooms with private or shared facilities.
 It is common that men and women live together in the same student house.
 Given the shortage of good accommodation, you may find the room you get is rather small and not of the standard you had expected.
 Accommodation in Amsterdam is not only limited, but can also be more expensive than at home.
 Thinking about these things in advance could help avoid unpleasant surprises later.
 We are trying to manage your expectations.